World Language Teachers Are NOT Translators or Interpreters

 How to Refuse Additional Duties like Translating and Interpreting in your School

-Be a pal and let your World Language teacher friends know.
+Be a pal and let your world language teacher friends know.
 Have other bilingual or multilingual educators in your school that are getting roped in here?
+Remind them that world language teachers are not translators or interpreters, and they shouldn’t be expected to fill that role.
 Print the doc, highlight that quote, and stick it in your staff room.
 Put it in mailboxes.
 Send this to your online friends.

 It is the district’s responsibility to provide language assistance.
 This can be through a staff member or through outside resources, but unless you’re trained as an interpreter and/or translator, you’re off the hook here, and you should not feel any shame or guilt for saying so.